 Asus Zenfone Max Pro M1 Design and Build

 There is nothing particularly flashy about the Zenfone Max Pro design, but the handset still checks all the right boxes.
 The solidly built phone has plastic and metal construction and houses a massive 5000mAh battery.
-The big battery adds to heft, but Asus has managed to restrict the weight to 180 grams, which is also, incidentally, same as what its arch nemesis weighs
+The big battery adds to heft, but Asus has managed to restrict the weight to 180 grams.
+This was once considered heavy but is fairly light by 2019 standards.

 The Max Pro M1 is a tall phone and the 18:9 display has a fair amount of bezel on all sides.
 The phone is quite similar to the Redmi Note 5 Pro in terms of its overall feel and appeal.

-The design is a weak area of Redmi Note 5 Pro, one that Asus could have exploited more fruitfully, but I guess that job has been assigned to the upcoming Zenfone 5.
+The design is a weak area of Redmi Note 5 Pro, one that Asus could have exploited more fruitfully, but I guess, this shouldn’t be a concern at the new price.

 - Asus has done a good job of housing a massive 5000mAh battery and still keeping the phone handy.
 The Max Pro is at par with Redmi Note 5 Pro in terms of look and feel but won’t supersede it.

 - The display has a scratch resistant glass, but, for whoever needs to know, it isn’t a Gorilla Glass

 - The headphone jack is at the bottom.
-The USB port is present on the bottom edge as well.
+The USB port is present on the bottom edge.

 - Asus doesn’t bundle a protective case in the box.